giampaolo/psutil/docs/index.rst

   numbers will always be increasing or remain the same, but never decrease.
   ``disk_io_counters.cache_clear()`` can be used to invalidate the *nowrap* cache.
+  On Windows it may be ncessary to issue ``diskperf -y`` command from cmd.exe first in order to enable IO counters.

     >>> import psutil
     >>> psutil.disk_io_counters()